ASDCA By-Laws

 Directors, Officers, AKC Delegate and Honorary President

 SECTION 2.
 Officers.
-The Club’s officers, consisting of the President, Vice-President, Secretary and Treasurer, shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.
+The Club’s officers, consisting of the President, Vice-President, Recording Secretary, Corresponding Secretary, and Treasurer, shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.

-(d) Treasurer.
-The Treasurer shall collect and receive all monies due or belonging to the Club and disperse all monies payable by the ASDCA.
+- Treasurer: The Treasurer shall collect and receive all monies due or belonging to the Club and disperse all monies payable by the ASDCA.
 Monies shall be deposited in a bank approved by the Board, in the name of the Club.
 The ASDCA’s financial transactions shall be recorded using standard accounting practices and procedures.
-The books shall at all times be open to inspection of the Board and a report shall be given at every meeting of the condition of the Club’s finances and every item of receipt or payment not before reported.
+The books shall always be open to inspection of the Board and a report shall be given at every meeting of the condition of the Club’s finances and every item of receipt or payment not before reported.
 At the annual meeting an accounting shall be rendered of all monies received and expended during the previous fiscal year.
 The Treasurer shall carry out such other duties as prescribed in these Bylaws.
 All expenditures over five hundred dollars ($500) shall be approved by the Board of Directors.
-The Treasurer shall be bonded in such amount as the Board of Directors may determine.
+The Treasurer shall be covered with a Crime insurance policy in such amount as the Board of Directors may determine.

-(e) The offices of Secretary and Treasurer may be held by the same person, in which case the Board shall be comprised of the officers and six (6) other persons (Directors). [(f) AKC Delegate.
-The Delegate shall report to the Club in writing all actions and matters discussed at the AKC’s Quarterly Meetings within 30 days of the AKC meeting.
+- AKC Delegate: The Delegate shall report to the Club in writing all actions and matters discussed at the AKC’s Quarterly Meetings within 30 days of the AKC meeting.
 The AKC Delegate shall be a regular member in good standing with the ASDCA.
 He or she may, but need not be a Director or Officer of the club.
 The delegate shall be appointed by the Board to represent the club at AKC meetings.
 The Delegate shall advise the Board of any items to be voted on by AKC, especially those matters which would directly affect the Anatolian Shepherd Dog breed or the ASDCA.
 The term of appointment will be reviewed annually by the Board during the annual meeting.
-Unless the appointment has been withdrawn by the Board, or the delegate has resigned, the delegate shall serve until the credentials of his successor have been approved by the AKC.]
+Unless the appointment has been withdrawn by the Board, or the delegate has resigned, the delegate shall serve until the credentials of his successor have been approved by the AKC.

-(g) Honorary President.
-The Founder of the ASDCA shall serve on the ASDCA Board of Directors in an honorary capacity as a non voting member.
+- Honorary President: The Founder of the ASDCA shall serve on the ASDCA Board of Directors in an honorary capacity as a non voting member.

 SECTION 4.
 Vacancies